ipython/ipython-in-depth/outline.md

     - Exercise 4:
       - Modifying and installing theme plugin
       - and/or
-      - Modifying and installing mimetype plugin
+      - Modifying and installing mimetype plugin.
+Certificate of accomplishment plugin?
     - Point to cookie Cutter.
 ## Mention JupyterLab in a multiuser environment: point to jupyterlab docs
 ## Mention sprints!